mountetna/monoetna/README.md

 object storage uses an ordinary filesystem (i.e., files in Metis are stored on disk as files)

+##

+### Docker

+#### Usage

+A `Makefile` is present to simplify usage of docker via docker-compose.
+You will need to ensure that
+1. `docker` is installed and running its daemon. `docker ps` should succeed.
+(Your user may need to belong to the `docker` group)
+2. `docker-compose` is installed and available on your path.  `docker-compose --help` should succeed.
+3. Port 3000 is available on your host machine to bind to IFF you are accessing it via `https://localhost:3000`

+`Makefile` is used over other task managers because virtually every modern system can get `gnumake` atleast fairly easily, without having to install other software outside the containers.

+`make help` lists all commands for using the docker system.
+* `make up` brings up the database, webpack, and ruby server
+* `make down` brings it all down
+* `make migrate` runs migrations against the database
+* `make logs` shows logs of all running containers
+* `make bash` opens a bash shell in the context of the ruby server
+* `make psql` connects a to the metis container database

+#### Files

+The main files related to running metis in development are:

+* config.yml(.template) - Contains runtime configuration for your environment.
+The config.yml.template provides a default set of configuration that will work with the docker setup.
+On first `make up` it will be copied to `config.yml`.
+Note that `config.yml` itself is not checked in, so you can configure as you need locally.
+* docker-compose.yml - defines the services that will run together for the metis project specifically.
+Edit this to modify any environment variables, or docker setup, specific to metis's development environment.
+* docker/app/Dockerfile - a dockerfile that sets up and runs the metis web app.
+Configures ruby, installs bundler, loads all files from the docker/app/* into the container.
+* docker/app/docker-entrypoint.sh - A script that is run before any command inside the container.
+Ensures gems are loaded up to date, waits for the db to be available, performs potential npm installation, and then runs the command.
+Used both by the webserver and the webpack bundle.
+* docker/app/puma.sh - the development puma server command.
+* docker/db/Dockerfile - The relatively simple docker file that brings up the postgres db for metis.
+* docker/db/docker-entrypoint-initdb.d - a directory containing scripts that will be run to initialize the database container, mostly just initializes the actual databases and creates roles.

 ## Organization

 ### Projects